Join the Great Dane Care Newsletter!

 While these quotes clearly don’t cover every available provider, it does provide a good snapshot of the industry.

-The average across these 5 providers came out to $70.49 per month or $845.87 per year.
+The average across these five providers came out to $70.49 per month or $845.87 per year.

-For the math nerds (myself included) the standard deviation, or average difference between quotes, was $16.71 (24%).
+For the math nerds (myself included), the standard deviation, or average difference between quotes, was $16.71 (24%).

-Pet Insurance Coverage Comparison
+Pet Insurance Comparison

 While I alluded to the fact that the type of pet insurance has a major influence on cost, I haven’t fully explained what they all mean yet!